-We have adopted Taking Care, Warwickshire County Council's personal safety programme (based on the Protective Behaviours Process) for Foundation/Key Stage 1 and Key Stage 2, which is designed to fit in with the requirements of the PSHE Curriculum.
+We have adopted Jigsaw as our chosen programme to teach children about health and relationships for Foundation/Key Stage 1 and Key Stage 2, which is designed to fit in with the requirements of the RSE Curriculum.
 This programme reinforces essential skills for every child.
-Self-esteem and confidence building, thinking independently and making assessments of risk based on their own judgements are encouraged throughout the course.
+Self-esteem and confidence building, thinking independently and making assessments of risk based on their own judgements are encouraged throughout the course